IRCS-analysis-mini-courses/reproducible-research/Day-1/README.md

 ##Needed software
 ###Python
 - Python 2.7.x (2.7.10 is included in the Anaconda release being used)
-- IPython 3.1.0 and above (3.2.0 included in Anaconda release being used)
+- IPython 3.1.0 and above (3.2.1 included in Anaconda release being used)
-- Jupyter/IPython notebook
+- Jupyter/IPython notebook (part of IPython installation)
 - Anaconda (will install IPython, Jupyter/IPython notebook and SciPy stack)

 ###R
-- R 3.1.3 or higher (scripts have been tested on a R 3.2.1 system install, Mac OS X Yosemite)
+- R 3.1.3 or higher (scripts have been tested on a R 3.2.1 system install, Mac OS X Yosemite 10.10.4)
-- RStudio 0.99.441 and higher (tested on 0.99.467, Mac OS X Yosemite)
+- RStudio 0.99.441 and higher (tested on 0.99.467, Mac OS X Yosemite 10.10.4)

-##Other dependencies
+##Other dependencies (covered in installation notebook)
 - Pandoc
 - LaTeX
 - GitHub account